StellarSand/privacy-settings/Privacy Settings/Twitter.md

 ## Privacy and safety

-#### Audience and tagging
+#### Audience, media and tagging
 - Photo tagging: Only people you follow can tag you

+#### Your posts
+- Add location information to your posts >
+  - Add location information to your posts: Off
+  - Remove all location information attached to your posts > Delete

 #### Direct messages
-- Allow message requests from everyone: Off
+- Allow message requests from: No one (Your followers will still be able to message you)
 - Send read receipts: Off

 #### Spaces
-- Let followers see which Spaces you're listening to: Off
+- Allow followers to see which Spaces you're listening to: Off

 #### Discoverability and contacts
-- Let others find you by your email: Off
+- Let people who have your email find you on X: Off
-- Let others find you by your phone: Off
+- Let people who have your phone number find you on X: Off
-- Sync address book contacts: Off
+- Manage contacts > Remove all contacts

 #### Ads preferences
 - Personalized ads: Off